-The site consists of residential flats, situated directly to the rear of and above Finchley Road retail and office units and immediately to the west of Hampstead Gate.
-The flats are accessed via a seedy alleyway, which suffers from antisocial behaviour and (in May 2016) rat infestation.
+The flats to the rear of the Finchley Road retail facade are accessed via a seedy alleyway, which suffers from antisocial behaviour and (in May 2016) rat infestation.
 A further entrance exists from Frognal, which is shared with the Hampstead Gate office development.
 Each unit has its own entrance fronting onto the alleyway.